iverrr78/Backend-Prueba-Tecnica-To-Do-App/README.md

   - **Joi for Validation**: Provides robust schema validation with clear error messages
   - **Jest & Supertest**: Comprehensive testing tools that work seamlessly with Node.js

+### Code Language
+All code, including comments, variable names, function names, and documentation within the code, is written in **English**.
+This decision was made because:
+- It's how I was taught at university
+- English is the industry standard for programming
+- It ensures better collaboration and code readability for international teams
+- It aligns with best practices in software development

 ## �📁 Project Structure

 ```